Sustainable Behaviour Change

 Require less mental effort

-Shift identity and self-perception
+Influence identity and self-perception

-This is where true absorption happens.
+This is where genuine absorption begins.

 Takes short wellbeing breaks